ori-orion/orion_actions/README.md

 	- feedback: N/A
 	- notes: This action will place an object relative to another object seen on tf server.
 Please ensure that x,y,z are given in standard robot axis convention (base_footprint) i.e x in front, y to left and z up.

+### Vision Actions
+* CheckForBarDrinks.action
+	- input: N/A
+	- result: drinks, is_present(**string[]**, **bool**)
+	- feedback: N/A
+	- notes: This action will return the drink names on the bar.
+For use please first set the names of drinks, e.g. bottle, and names of the bar, e.g. table in the server file.

+* Pointing.action
+	- input: N/A
+	- result: pointing_array, is_present(**PointingArray**, **bool**)
+	- feedback: N/A
+	- notes: This pointing_array message is a list of Pointing message.
+Each pointing message contains a color to mark which person, and a list of detections of objects that contains all information about the pointed objects.
 ### Speech Actions
 * Speak.action
     - removed since HSR already defines an action server named ``/talk_request_action``.
 Actions are defined in ``tmc_msgs``.
 Any speech to the robot could be sent as below: